Developer Guide

 Alternative implementation 2 (current choice): Creates new

-objects with link to each other and making them immutable.- Pros: Less likely to have bugs.
+ContactandEventobjects with link to each other and making them immutable.- Pros: Less likely to have bugs.
 Works well with other commands like

-, hence making it easier to store history of the contacts and events. - Cons: May have performance issues in terms of memory usage because other commands like
+undoandredobecause any changes in the link will create new objects ofContactandEvent, hence making it easier to store history of the contacts and events. - Cons: May have performance issues in terms of memory usage because other commands like

 - Pros: Less likely to have bugs.
 Works well with other commands like